MarkusBordihn/minecraft-forge-template/README.md

 Before you could use this template, make sure to replace all placeholder in this project.
 This can be simple done with "Replace in files" or something similar.

-Tipp: You should also make sure to create the project as experimental project in [Curse Forge][curse_forge] to avoid any delays or naming issues later.
+Tip: You should also make sure to create the project as experimental project in [Curse Forge][curse_forge] to avoid any delays or naming issues later.

 #### General Placeholders